On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Abstract

 \section{Abstract}

-We investigate the connection between the instability of rational maps and summability methods applied to the spectrum of a critical point on the Julia set of a given rational map.
+We investigate the connection between the instability of rational maps and summability methods applied to the spectrum of a critical point belonging to the Julia set of a rational map.